MetPX/sarracenia/doc/sarra-e.rst

 Why No FTP?
 -----------

-The transport protocols fully supported by sarracenia are http(s) and SFTP (SSH File Transfer Protocol.)
+The transport protocols fully supported by Sarracenia are http(s) and SFTP (SSH File Transfer Protocol.)
 In many cases, when public data is being exchanged, FTP is a lingua franca that is used.
-The main advantage being relatively simple programmatic access, but that advantage is obviated by the use of sarracenia itself.
+The main advantage being relatively simple programmatic access, but that advantage is obviated by the use of Sarracenia itself.
 Further, these days, with increased security concerns, and with cpu power becoming extremely available, it no longer makes much sense not to encrypt traffic.
-Additionally, to support multi-streaming, sarracenia makes use of byte-ranges, which are provided by SFTP and HTTP servers, but not FTP.
+Additionally, to support multi-streaming, Sarracenia makes use of byte-ranges, which are provided by SFTP and HTTP servers, but not FTP.
 So we cannot support file partitioning on FTP.
 So while FTP sort-of-works, it is not now, nor ever will be, fully supported.